-The American Bald Eagle, the national symbol of the U.S and a federally protected bird once endangered now faces a new threat.
+The American Bald Eagle, the national symbol of the U.S and a federally protected bird once endangered now faces a new threat: lead poisoning.

 Eagles and other birds of prey are dying from lead poisoning at alarming rates.

-We can’t let our national symbol, the Bald Eagle, and other birds of prey suffer from such a fate.
+We can’t keep letting our national symbol, the Bald Eagle, and other birds of prey suffer from such a fate.

 Get the Lead Out

-That’s why intoBirds has teamed with Christine’s Critters, and wildlife artist, Pat Morris, to form a Facebook group called ‘Get the Lead Out’ dedicated to bringing national awareness to this growing problem and advocating for the eradication of lead in the environment.
+That’s why intoBirds teamed with Christine’s Critters, and wildlife artist, Pat Morris, to form the Facebook group ‘Get the Lead Out’ dedicated to bringing national awareness to this growing problem and advocating for the eradication of lead in the environment.

-Christine Peyreigne, owner and operator of Christine’s Critters recently rescued an adult female Bald Eagle that was evading capture after being hit by a car.
+In May 2018, Christine Peyreigne, owner and operator of Christine’s Critters rescued an adult female Bald Eagle that was evading capture after being hit by a car.

-This Bald Eagle was suffering from lead poisoning.
+This Bald Eagle is suffering from lead poisoning.

-The bird received treatments of chelation therapy (A therapy for mercury or lead poisoning that binds the toxins in the bloodstream by circulating a chelating solution) to bring the bird’s lead levels down to a reasonable level.
+It binds the toxins in the bloodstream by circulating a chelating solution) bringing the bird’s lead levels down to a reasonable level.

-Bands on the Bald Eagle identified that this bird is 14-years-old and banded as a chick in Rocky Hill, Connecticut.
+Bands on the the Burlington Eagle identify this bird’s age as 14-years-old and banded as a chick in Rocky Hill, Connecticut.

-Christine is confident the bird’s lead values will reach a normal level so that this beautiful Eagle can be released back out into the wild.
+She was hopeful the bird’s lead values would reach a normal level so that this beautiful Eagle can be released back out into the wild.

 Eagle as Source of Inspiration

-Christine’s rescued Bald Eagle has served as an excellent source of inspiration for people who love birds and want to see them thrive in the wild.
+Christine’s rescued Bald Eagle is as an excellent source of inspiration for people who love birds and want to see them thrive in the wild.

-She shares updates about the eagle’s treatments on her Facebook and Instagram accounts and fans are all hoping this Eagle will return to the wild soon.
+She shares updates about the eagle’s treatments on her Facebook and Instagram accounts.

 Others use the Bald Eagle as inspiration for art.